jnweiger/led-name-badge-ls32/README.md

 LedNameBadge.write(buf)
 ```

+A working example including a kind of 'string-bitmap' converter is shown in `examples/write_some_scenes.py`.

 #### Specifying a write method or device id

 There are two more parameters on the method `write`: the write method and the device id.
 They work exactly like the